HKU-BAL/Clair3-Trio/README.md

 ## Latest Updates

-*v0.4 (Mar 22, 2023)*: A model for R10.4 with the Kit 14 chemistry (Q20) is available now.
+*v0.4 (Mar 22, 2023)*: A model for R10.4 pore with the Kit 14 chemistry (Q20+) is available now.
 Check [this page](https://github.com/HKU-BAL/Clair3-Trio/blob/trio/docs/trio/q20.md) for more information about the model.

 *v0.3 (June 20, 2022)*: Optimized Clair3-Trio speed, the runtime of Clair3-Trio to call variants from the whole genome is about 2.4 times of calling a single sample form Clair3 (v0.1-r10).